Your Guide to TMJ: From Causes to Cures

 - Try Occlusal Equilibration: This method gentle adjusts your mouth so your lower and upper teeth meet correctly.
 Your dentist will aim to gently equilibrate your bite to help get rid of jaw pain.

 - Visit a Physical Therapist: In some cases, seeing a licensed physical therapist (PT) may be your best option.
 A PT can help you relax, stretch, and release tight muscles that may be contributing to your TMJ pain.

 Talk To Us About Your TMJ Symptoms!

-If you are experiencing symptoms of TMJ, don’t hesitate to call us and schedule an appointment.
+If you are experiencing symptoms of TMJ, don’t hesitate to call us.
 Our team here at Caitlin Batchelor Dentistry is dedicated to helping you with your individual dental needs-- including diagnosing, preventing, and treating TMJ pain.

 Call our friendly office staff today at (540) 432-9992.